d34dscene/dotfiles/dot_config/opencode/commands/review.md

 description: Review code for simplification and optimization
 ---

-Review the code at the provided path: $ARGUMENTS
+Review the project here ($PWD) for simplification and optimization

 Tasks: